hiddentn/yolo.js/README.md

 # YOLO.JS
 A work in progress implementaion of the YOLO object detection in javascript running on top of Tensorflow.js

+this Readme is outdated and i will edit it soon

 ## Examples
 #### YOLOv2-Light
 ![](img/yolo-light-v2.gif)